 Congaree National Park

-The boardwalk takes you through the park.
-It takes in much of different eco system in the park.
+The boardwalk takes you through much of the park and covers many different eco system in the park.
 There is information about the various eco systems.
 It's interesting how much a small change in elevation and water level can make in vegation.

 Congaree National Park